joswhite1/geodb-blender-plugin/README.md

 ## License

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.

+See [LICENSE](LICENSE) for the full license text.

-Copyright © 2024 Aqua Terra Geoscientists.
-All rights reserved.
+Copyright © 2025 Aqua Terra Geoscientists.

 ## Contact